subraizada3/Impact/README.md

 * Updated jsmin.php to latest version (used to bake project)
 * Made minor code changes for simplicity and ease of use
 * Added script to make a `.tar` file with the empty Impact project template

+Note: baking the *empty* project provided here will fail unless you remove the trailing comma at `lib/game/impact.js:3`.